Kump3r/Botanic/README.md

 This is a school project written in Django.

-To run the project you will need Python and Django installed.
+To run the project you will need Python, Django and Pillow installed.

 Just run:
 ```
-python manage.py runserver
+python botanicgarden/manage.py runserver
 ```
 and have fun! :)